djeada/Linux-Notes/notes/services.md

 This command removes the symbolic link for the httpd.service, preventing it from starting at boot.

-### Starting and Stopping Services

-Apart from enabling or disabling services for automatic startup, you might need to manually start or stop a service for immediate effect, testing, or troubleshooting.

 #### Starting Services

 To start a service means to initiate its operation immediately.
 This is often done after installing a new service or making configuration changes.